Wigner-GPU-Lab/numerical-simulate-mirage/README.md

 `./main --resolution 665 --subsample 3` produces this image:

 ![Rendered subsample 3][rendered-subsample3]

+As shown, by default no water is copied below the mirage. _main_ has these sorts of options:

+- differential equation solver algorithm
+- simulated physics
+- simulated geometry like distances, Earth form and radius.
+- rendering options including resolution, subsampling, marks and borders
+- file names to use for input and output

+The first sort of options have proven default values, so it is enough to deal with the rest.
+Please refer the help for more information:

+`./main --help`

+### Iterations

+We have provided an other bash script to let _main_ be used in an automated manner:

+`bash iterateMain.sh <start> <diff> <count> <parameterToIterate> [rest of params to be passed to main]`

+The script accepts 4 parameters:

+- start value
+- difference to add to the start value each time
+- iteration count
+- iterated parameter name, together with `--` like `--tempAmb`

+All other options will be appended as is to the called _main_ command line.
+Please do not specify output name, it will be `series<n>.png`

 [2dplot]: images/2dplot.png "2D plot"
 [rendered-subsample3]: images/rendered-subsample3.png "Rendered image using --subsample 3"